Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 for constants $c,c_i>0$, $i\in A$, and each $B\subseteq A$ leaves the jump rates unchanged.
 Due to the arbitrariness in the multiplicative constant for the one-point partition function, we only consider the \emph{ratio} $W^{{\sigmab},\kappa}_{\Lambda,\ell}/W^{{\sigmab},\kappa}_{0,1}$ in Theorem \ref{thm:singlepoint-finite} but we remark that the denominator $W^{{\sigmab},\kappa}_{0,1}$ can be computed explicitly using results of \cite{remy-zhu-boundary}.
 For the zero-point partition function we fixed the multiplicative constant by requiring that $W^{-,\kappa}_{\Lambda,\ell}=1$. \end{remark}

 \begin{remark} Combining Theorems \ref{thm:bootstrap} and \ref{thm:singlepoint-finite}, one can in principle compute the weights $W^{\sigmab,\kappa}_{\Lambda,\ell}$ for an arbitrary number of marked points and any choice of $\sigmab$.
-Attempting to derive a closed form explicit formula for $W^{\sigmab,\kappa}_{\Lambda,\ell}$ via these theorems is outside the scope of this work.
-The philosophy is reminiscent of \cite{bpz-conformal,segal-cft,gkrv-bootstrap,gkrv-segal-axioms,wu-bootstrap-annulus}, where higher-order correlation functions in LCFT are expressed in terms of lower-order correlation functions via so-called conformal bootstrap. \end{remark}
+Such recursive computation of partition functions is closely related to topological recursion, enumeration of planar maps and the loop equation in matrix models, see e.g.\ \cite{eynard-counting-surfaces,eynard-orantin-top-rec}.
+On the contrary, our approach is quite different from \cite{bpz-conformal,segal-cft,gkrv-bootstrap,gkrv-segal-axioms,wu-bootstrap-annulus}, where higher-order correlation functions in LCFT (which, like our weights $W^{\sigmab,\kappa}_{\Lambda,\ell}$, are closely related to partition functions) are expressed in terms of lower-order correlation functions via so-called conformal bootstrap; this recursive computation is of a different nature since the modulus is fixed, while we integrate over the modulus. \end{remark}

 A key question is when we have admissibility, namely for what parameters the partition function is finite.
 For $\kappa\in(8/3,8)\setminus\{ 4\}$ define the set $\cA_\kappa$ of admissible parameters by